erfannorozi54/highest-voice/NGINX_DEPLOYMENT_GUIDE.md

 - Environment variables
 - In-memory state (rate limiting, caching)
 - Node.js runtime
+- **Write access to local filesystem (SQLite database)**

 ---

 ## 📦 Step 0: Build & Transfer to VPS

-Before deploying with any of the options below, you need to build the project locally and transfer it to your VPS.
+Before deploying, you need to build the project locally and transfer it to your VPS.

 ### **0.1: Build Project Locally**